Malga-Vision/Co-SemDepth/README.md

 ```

 ### Evaluation and Pretrained weights
-The pre-trained weights can be downloaded from [here](https://drive.google.com/file/d/1N5Av4b_eVzGohn0OmgRhWlpN1YuIVcb9/view?usp=sharing) and extracted
+The pre-trained weights can be downloaded from [here](https://drive.google.com/file/d/1N5Av4b_eVzGohn0OmgRhWlpN1YuIVcb9/view?usp=sharing) and extracted inside the weights folder.

 To evaluate on MidAir:
 ```shell